apache/beam/learning/prompts/documentation-lookup/06_basic_schema.md

 Prompt:
-What are schemas in Apache Beam
+What are schemas in Apache Beam?

 Response:
 A [Schema in Apache Beam](https://beam.apache.org/documentation/programming-guide/#schemas) is a language-independent type definition for a `PCollection`.
 The schema defines elements of that `PCollection` as an ordered list of named fields.

 In many cases, the element type in a `PCollection` has a structure that can be introspected.
 Some examples are JSON, Protocol Buffer, Avro, and database row objects.
 All of these formats can be converted to Beam Schemas.